Marcel Duchamp: Leaving "retinal art" behind

 At about this time, Duchamp read Max Stirner's philosophical tract, The Ego and Its Own, the study which he considered another turning point in his artistic and intellectual development.
 He called it "a remarkable book ... which advances no formal theories, but just keeps saying that the ego is always there in everything."

 While in Munich in 1912, he painted the last of his Cubist-like paintings.
 He started The Bride Stripped Bare by Her Bachelors, Even image, and began making plans for The Large Glass – scribbling short notes to himself, sometimes with hurried sketches.
 It would be more than ten years before this piece was completed.
 Not much else is known about the two-month stay in Munich except that the friend he visited was intent on showing him the sights and the nightlife, and that he was influenced by the works of the sixteenth century German painter Lucas Cranach the Elder in Munich's famed Alte Pinakothek, known for its Old Master paintings.
 Duchamp recalled that he took the short walk to visit this museum daily.
 Duchamp scholars have long recognized in Cranach the subdued ochre and brown color range Duchamp later employed.

 The same year, Duchamp also attended a performance of a stage adaptation of Raymond Roussel's 1910 novel, Impressions d'Afrique, which featured plots that turned in on themselves, word play, surrealistic sets and humanoid machines.
 He credited the drama with having radically changed his approach to art, and having inspired him to begin the creation of his The Bride Stripped Bare By Her Bachelors, Even, also known as The Large Glass.
-Work on The Large Glass continued into 1913, with his invention of inventing a repertoire of forms.
+Work on The Large Glass continued into 1913, with his invention of a repertoire of forms.
 He made notes, sketches and painted studies, and even drew some of his ideas on the wall of his apartment.

 Toward the end of 1912, he traveled with Picabia, Apollinaire and Gabrielle Buffet-Picabia through the Jura mountains, an adventure that Buffet-Picabia described as one of their "forays of demoralization, which were also forays of witticism and clownery ... the disintegration of the concept of art".
 Duchamp's notes from the trip avoid logic and sense, and have a surrealistic, mythical connotation.